 5. The Standing Upward Stretch

-- Now, alternate by stretching the right arm more than the left arm.
-Repeat the same by switching arms.
-Remember to inhale as your stretch and exhale as you relax your arms.
+- Now, alternate by stretching one arm at a time.
+Repeat and switch arms.
+Remember to inhale as you stretch, and exhale as you relax your arms.

-- Repeat these exercises at a normal speed for about 5-6 times.
+- Repeat these exercises at a normal speed about five to six times.

 Any stiffness in the back and shoulders is relieved instantly by this pose.
 The rhythmic breathing helps boost oxygen supply to the brain as well.